Beth Nimrah: Hebrew Bible

 It was assigned to the Tribe of Gad.
 In the Book of Joshua it was said to have belonged formerly to the kingdom of Sihon.

 History

+Iron Age

+Excavations at Tell Bleibil, the ancient site identified by Glueck as the site of Nimrah during the Iron Age, show that during this period the settlement was enclosed by a massive casemate fortifications over 12 meter high; they were constructed around the late 9th to the early 8th century BCE.
+Inside the settlement, archaeologists discovered evidence for long-term occupation spanning roughly 250 years, with domestic spaces, storage and grinding installations, loom weights, lamps and cultic objects such as a pillar figurine.
+Multiple areas feature destruction layer caused by intense fire, indicating the site was destroyed likely in the early 6th century BCE.

 Persian period

 In the 4th century BCE, the city was settled by Israelites who had returned from the Babylonian exile and marked the furthest extent eastward of Jewish settlement in Transjordan.

 Roman and Byzantine periods

 In c.
 65 CE, the village was the site of a fierce battle during the First Jewish–Roman War under Vespasian, which saw the defeat of the town's defenders.
 The non-combatants were exterminated, the able-bodied fled, the houses were ransacked by the soldiery, and the village set on fire.

 The town is also mentioned in the Mosaic of Rehob, which was laid sometimes between the late 3rd and the 6th/7th centuries CE.